 - Ability to undertake field work in remote locations

 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Joanna Ellison, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Joanna Ellison to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.